 American high school students on French exchange

-Why you’ll never regret organizing a school exchange
+Teacher’s Perspective: Why you’ll never regret organizing a high school exchange for your students

 Share

-For Paul M., a French teacher from Medford, MA, a school exchange is more than just a field trip abroad.
+For Paul M., a French teacher from Medford, MA, a school exchange is more than just a field trip abroad for his high school students.

 French Exchange in Paris